 Consistent George Strait and Toby Keith hit-writer Dean Dillon ("The Chair," "Marina Del Rey") and "the Blue Jean Country Queen," Linda Hargrove, co-wrote the song at Nashville's Bluebird Cafe by the early '80s.
 It's a classic country drinking song, as the title implies, but with a twist.
 A lover saves the narrator from alcohol abuse, proving their intentions to be "as smooth as Tennessee Whiskey" and "as sweet as strawberry wine."

 Who Originally Sang 'Tennessee Whiskey'?

 A song that once highlighted Jones' live sets reached new heights in 2015.
-It grew in popularity as Stapleton's momentum netted him the first of consecutive CMA Male Vocalist of the Year awards.
+It grew in popularity as Stapleton's momentum netted him the first of four consecutive CMA Male Vocalist of the Year awards.
 What pushed Stapleton and all versions of "Tennesee Whiskey" to new heights, though, was that Timberlake collaboration on worldwide television.